Victim Service Charter Principles

 The Department for Correctional Services (DCS) is committed to being responsible and accountable to meeting the rights and needs of victims of crime.

-To fulfil this commitment, our approach to service delivery and sustaining respectful relationships are sought to be achieved through the following service principles.
+To fulfill this commitment, our approach to service delivery and sustaining respectful relationships are sought to be achieved through the following service principles.

 Victims of crime can expect: